 One of the many advantages of being a class member, that is member of a class action lawsuit, is that you don't actually have to pay any fees to a lawyer.
 That's right, there's no cost to being a class member.
-So, if you're looking to file a case because of injuries you suffered at a food communications warehouse, and the lawyer you are looking to hire asks for some upfront fees, then it might be best to walk out the door and into the offices of a different lawyer.
+So, if you're looking to file a case because of injuries you suffered on the job, and the lawyer you are looking to hire asks for some upfront fees, then it might be best to walk out the door and into the offices of a different lawyer.
 It's not your responsibility to have to pay for an attorney to represent you in a class action suit and you also don't have to worry about paying them for any costs if there isn't a successful verdict in the class action suit.
 That's why when you see commercials on TV where lawyers claim they don't get paid unless you win, it's usually true.

 Before you hire a class action lawyer, discussing what their fees are beforehand is a wise thing to do.
 You don't want to find out after you've been awarded millions of dollars as part of your settlement gained from being involved in a commodity funds scheme that you owe your lawyer half of the award.
 Any lawyer that will be earning a fee shouldn't be worried about disclosing what there fee is.
 If they are looking for a percentage of the common fund, then it should be stated up front what the fee will be.
 If a lawyer does not want to disclose what their fee is then you should see it as a warning sign that it might be too high and take your business else well.